On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Results

 \subsection{Numerical Simulation Results}

 Figures~\ref{Fig:dcp6_rf_p6a} to~\ref{Fig:dcp6_rf_p6e} present a time-resolved numerical simulation of the magnetic field distribution within a spatiotemporally modulated superconducting array, demonstrating its operation as an integrated frequency multiplier.
 An excitation at frequency \(\omega_{\text{m}}\) is incident from the left, propagating through an array whose effective Josephson inductance is dynamically modulated by both a static flux bias \(\widetilde{\Phi}_{\text{dc}}=0.6\) and a radio-frequency flux drive \(\widetilde{\Phi}_{\text{rf}}=0.6\).
+The specific modulation parameters are chosen based on numerical optimization of harmonic generation efficiency.
+For example, the combination $ \tilde{\Phi}_{\rm dc} = 0.6 $, $ \tilde{\Phi}_{\rm rf} = 0.6 $ provides strong parametric frequency conversion while avoiding excessive nonlinear distortion and back-scattering.
+These amplitudes are feasible in cryogenic experiments, as the modulation is applied globally to the bus rather than directly to the qubits.
+Potential heating effects from the RF pump are expected to be manageable with standard cryogenic attenuation and filtering techniques.
 The sequence of panels in Figs.~\ref{Fig:dcp6_rf_p6a} to~\ref{Fig:dcp6_rf_p6e}, spanning from \(t=0.3\)~ns to \(t=0.8\)~ns, captures the nonlinear wave mixing process in the time domain.
 The spatial modulation of the magnetic field profile evolves from a predominantly sinusoidal waveform in (a) to a progressively distorted profile rich in higher spatial harmonics in Figs.~\ref{Fig:dcp6_rf_p6c} to~\ref{Fig:dcp6_rf_p6e}.
 This distortion visually manifests the frequency multiplication process: the temporal modulation of the array's superconducting properties—governed by the chosen flux parameters—breaks time-reversal symmetry and enables parametric generation of integer harmonics (\(n\omega_{\text{m}}\)).
 The efficiency of this on-chip frequency multiplier stems from the chosen operating point \(\widetilde{\Phi}_{\text{dc}}=\widetilde{\Phi}_{\text{rf}}=0.6\), which positions the array in a strongly nonlinear regime while avoiding static flux points that minimize Josephson energy.
 The dynamic modulation at \(\omega_{\text{m}}\) periodically sweeps the Josephson inductance, creating a traveling-wave-like perturbation that scatters the fundamental tone into its harmonics.
 The visible increase in spatial oscillation frequency across the array in later time steps (Figs.~\ref{Fig:dcp6_rf_p6d} and~\ref{Fig:dcp6_rf_p6e}) directly corresponds to the generation and propagation of the second, third, and higher harmonics.
 This simulation confirms that the proposed superconducting metasurface can function as a compact, cryogenic frequency multiplier, capable of upconverting a single microwave input into a comb of higher-frequency tones suitable for simultaneously addressing multi-frequency qubit arrays.